StonerIsh420/quantum_convolution_hybrid/README.md

 ## 9. Future Refactor (Optional)

-If you later decide to modularise the code, a natural layout would be:
+If I later decide to modularise the code, a natural layout would be:

 ```
 quantum_convolution_hybrid/